upsidedownlabs/libexg/README.md

 The data pin can be connected to any analog input pin of arduino.

 Similarly, ESP32 can also be connected but with a Voltage-Divider as this microcontroller works on 3.3volts.

+Any other Bio-Potential Amplifier can be connected in the same way with the analog output of the module connected to the analog input of arduino or any other microcontroller.
 ___

 ## Examples